petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/securing-web-services/cross-origin-resource-sharing.md

 When a server from a different domain tries to access Liferay web services, the cross-origin resource sharing (CORS) policy allows or denies each request.
 See [setting up CORS](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/securing-web-services/setting-up-cors) to learn more.

-Delectable Bonsai may choose to create a [Liferay object](https://learn.liferay.com/w/dxp/building-applications/objects) for users to have customized profile fields.
+Clarity Vision Solutions may choose to create a [Liferay object](https://learn.liferay.com/w/dxp/building-applications/objects) for users to have customized profile fields.
 Follow the steps below to see an example of this with a React application running locally.

 1. Create a Liferay object.